-- Device Vendor Name (read only) contains the name of the camera's vendor.
-This string will always indicate Basler as the vendor. - Device Model Name (read only) contains the model name of the camera, for example, ruL2048-30gm. - Device Manufacturer Info (read only) can contain some information about the camera manufacturer.
-This string usually indicates "none". - Device Version (read only) contains the device version number for the camera. - Firmware Version (read only) contains the version of the firmware in the camera. - Device ID (read only) contains the serial number of the camera. - Device User ID (read / write) is used to assign a user defined name to a device.
+- Device Vendor Name (read only) indicates the name of the camera's vendor.
+This string will always indicate Basler as the vendor. - Device Model Name (read only) indicates the model name of the camera, for example, raL2048-48gm. - Device Manufacturer Info (read only) can indicate some information about the camera manufacturer.
+This string usually indicates "none". - Device Version (read only) indicates the device version number for the camera. - Firmware Version (read only) indicates the version of the firmware in the camera. - Device ID (read only) indicates the serial number of the camera. - Device User ID (read / write) is used to assign a user defined name to a device.
 This name will be displayed in the Basler pylon Viewer and the Basler pylon IP Configuration Tool.
-The name will also be visible in the "friendly name" field of the device information objects returned by pylon's device enumeration procedure. - Device Scan Type (read only) contains the scan type of the camera, for example, line scan. - Sensor Width (read only) contains the physical width of the sensor in pixels. - Sensor Height (read only) contains the physical height of the sensor in pixels. - Max Width (read only) Indicates the camera's maximum width setting. - Max Height (read only) Indicates the camera's maximum height setting.
+The name will also be visible in the "friendly name" field of the device information objects returned by pylon's device enumeration procedure. - Device Scan Type (read only) indicates the scan type of the camera, for example, line scan. - Sensor Width (read only) indicates the physical width of the sensor in pixels.
+The parameter value is identical to the camera's sensor size and maximum possible resolution. - Sensor Height (read only) indicates the physical height of the sensor in pixels. - Max Width (read only) indicates the camera's maximum possible width setting for an image AOI - Sensor Board Temperature (read only) Indicates the current temperature of the camera's sensor board in degrees centigrade.